milvus-io/milvus-docs/site/en/getstarted/standalone/install_standalone-operator.md

 $ kubectl get milvus my-release -o yaml
 ```

-When the Milvus is successfully installed, you can learn how to [Connect to Milvus server](manage_connection.md).
+When the Milvus is successfully installed, you can learn how to [manage collections](manage-collections.md).

 ## Connect to Milvus